redpesk-core/afb-app-manager/docs/1-afm-daemons.md

 **afm-user-daemon** provides the data it collects about applications to its clients.
-Clients may either request the full list of avaliable applications or a more specific information about a given application.
+Clients may either request the full list of available applications or a more specific information about a given application.

 ### Launching application